larson-group/clubb_release/Readme.txt

 If you have MATLAB and Linux, you can conveniently drive this MATLAB script using the bash script postprocessing/plotgen/plotgen.sh.
-However, you will need to customize plotgen.sh for your computer.
+However, you will need to customize plotgen.sh and generate_plots.sh for your computer.
+For hints on how to do this, search these two files for the phrase "External Use".
 See postprocessing/plotgen/README for more information on plotgen.sh.

 Otherwise, you can view the raw CLUBB output files in GrADS or netCDF format using a plotting program such as GrADS (http://www.iges.org/grads/).